luketpeterson/summum-types/README.md

 This feature is currently disabled on account of [this issue](https://github.com/rust-lang/rust/issues/8995).
 Hopefully this will reach stable soon and I can re-enable it.

-#### Future Plan for Accessors
+#### Future Plan for Accessors / Variant-Specific Methods

-I'd like to implement generic accessors, along the lines of: `pub fn try_into_sub<T>(self) -> Option<T>`, for example.
+I'd like to implement generic accessors, along the lines of: `pub fn try_into<T>(self) -> Option<T>`.
 This would eliminate the annoyance of remembering/ guessing what identifier is assigned to a particular variant.
 Unfortunately that seems to be blcoked on [this issue](https://github.com/rust-lang/rust/issues/20041) for the time being.

 ## Acknowledgement & Other Options